Common Challenges in Sea Freight Shipping and How to Avoid Them

 The Challenge of Volatility – High and Fluctuating Costs

-One of the primary problems in sea freight shipping is the intense volatility in rates.
+One of the primary problems in cargo shipping is the intense volatility in rates.
 Since the pandemic, freight charges have witnessed huge swings, making budget planning challenging.

 The Problem –